Marine Cargo Insurance compensates

 vessel

-Earthquake, lightning, or
+Earthquake, lightning,

 volcanic eruption